-Kwame is an Air Force dad and father of three.
-After four years in South Texas, his family is currently stationed in the United Kingdom and his 5-year-old may never forgive him for the change in climate.
-He loves to drag his kids to famous sites all over Europe, feed them local food from different countries, and teach them the important things in life, like the words to every Michael Jackson song.
+Kwame Curtis is an Air Force dad and father of three.
+After living in Nebraska, Missouri, Italy, Texas, and England, his family is currently stationed in Mississippi and his kids are loving the warm weather and good food.
+When given the chance, he loves to drag his kids to famous sites all over Europe, feed them local food from different countries, and teach them the important things in life, like the words to every Michael Jackson song.

 Lorren is a mama to two blue-eyed boys and a brand-new baby girl, a military wife, a nurse, a bibliophile, and a writer.
 She lives in North Carolina.

 Her work has been featured on Coffee + Crumbs, Mothers Always Write, Holl & Lane, Upwrite Magazine, Tribe Magazine, and Parent.com.

 Maggie Phillips is an Army brat raising three Army brats of her own.
 She has been married to her soldier for over 10 years.
 Maggie is a former Biden Foundation Military Families Fellow who has written about military life for ARMY Magazine, Military Spouse Magazine online, NextGen MilSpouse, the Military Officers Association of America, and the National Military Family Association.
 She is a web and social content writer by profession and a standup comic because of a deep-seated need for attention.
 Follow her on Instagram at @maggies_words.

 Mary is an Army wife of 7 years, mother to three wild boys, and owner of a small business helping other moms as a sleep consultant and potty training coach (yes- it is a thing!) called Mother Together.